-Throughout the first six months of 2024, with respect to all of the activities above, the Police Auditor examined applicable OPD policies and sought clarification and additional information from the Department when necessary.
+Throughout 2024, with respect to all of the activities above, the Police Auditor examined applicable OPD policies and sought clarification and additional information from the Department when necessary.
 The Department was receptive, responsive, and fully cooperative with the Auditor at all times.
 The Auditor also benefited from feedback and engagement with the Social Justice and Equity Commission and Olympia City Council members.